brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 ## What now?

 That little detour explains why I don't see a row in my earlier query when I limit `transaction_commit_timestamp < '2024-06-12 10:30:30.412977'`.
 The row I'd expect to see still has `position_in_chronology=2`, as the window function can still see the subsequent transaction :facepalm:.
 A solution for day-to-day operation is to avoid an upper time bound on your query.

 In the last usecase I worked on, the system whose job it was to make the query did not set any high bound, but recorded the most recent timestamp in the results as a low-bound for the next query.
 That functions as a rudimentary [watermark](https://beam.apache.org/documentation/basics/#watermark) with the risk of late-arriving data ignored.
+To make things a bit more challenging in that system, the tables we were interested in did not have useful timestamps like `shipped_date` and we had to effectively use the transaction commit time to infer the time at which important events were occurring.

 Whilst it might not be a problem in the expected operation of the system, ideally I'd like to be able to inspect what the system looked like at a particular point in time before "now", as it can be useful to explain unexpected behaviour.

 I could also pack the logic to find the latest row into the query I run, effectively moving the window function to where the condition is.
 I'd rather keep the logic in a view where I can more easily inspect, document and test it if possible.
 I'll look at improving the approach next time.

+To use this solution, I update my `promotions` view to select from `orders_disambiguated_latest`.
+Running my query for August 1996, I get one row for each order, and each one gets the correct value for qualification.
+So long as I don't need to inspect the state of the system at some point in the past, I should be OK.